guidepup/guidepup.dev/docs/api/class-screenreader.md

 ## screenReader.itemText([options]) {#screenreader-item-text}

-Get the text of the item in the screen-reader cursor.
+Get the text of the item in the screen reader cursor.

 **Parameters:**